Lullabot/metatag/README.txt

 Standard usage scenario
 --------------------------------------------------------------------------------

-For any entity / bundle types that require meta tag output:
+1. Install the module.
+2. Open admin/structure/metatag_defaults.
+3. Adjust global and entity defaults.
+Fill in reasonable default values for any of the meta tags that need to be customized.
+Tokens may be used to automatically assign values.
+If the Token module is enabled there will be a "Browse available tokens" link that opens a popup to list & insert the available tokens.

-* Go to the "Manage fields" page for that entity, e.g. for an "Article" content type it would be: admin/structure/types/manage/article/fields
+4. If you want to set bundle/conent type overrides, go to the "Manage fields" page for that entity, e.g. for an "Article" content type it would be: admin/structure/types/manage/article/fields.

-* Click the "Add field" button.

-* If the field was added to this type of entity before, e.g. to another content
-  type:

-  * In the "Re-use an existing field" selector, look for an item that starts with "Meta tags", e.g. "Meta tags: field_meta_tags".

-  * Fill in a label for the field, e.g. "Meta tags"; the machine name cannot be changed.

-* If the field was not added to this type of entity before:

-  * Select "Meta tags" from the "Add a new field" selector.
+  4.1 Select "Meta tags" from the "Add a new field" selector.

-  * Fill in a label for the field, e.g. "Meta tags", and ensure a the field's machine name is appropriate, e.g. "meta_tags".
+  4.2 Fill in a label for the field, e.g. "Meta tags", and set an appropiate
+      machine name, e.g. "meta_tags".

-* Click the "Save and continue" button.
+  4.3 Click the "Save and continue" button.

-* Note, that on the "Field settings" tab it won't be possible to change the "Allowed number of values", it's limited to only one item.

-* Fill in an appropriate "Help text" that would be useful for the site's content creators & maintainers.

-* If the site supports multiple languages, and translations have been enabled for this entity, select "Users may translate this field" to use Drupal's translation system.
+  4.5 If the site supports multiple languages, and translations have been
+      enabled for this entity, select "Users may translate this field" to use Drupal's translation system.

-* Fill in reasonable default values for any of the meta tags that need to be customized.
-Tokens may be used to automatically assign values; if the Token module is enabled there will be a "Browse available tokens" link that opens a popup to list & insert the available tokens.

 DrupalConsole integration
 --------------------------------------------------------------------------------